 If you’re in sales, you know that the secret to sales success is working with people, not with a software.
 So logging information into a sales CRM can be seen as an annoying activity that prevents you from doing what you were hired to do – sell.

-Now, there are many excuses of why CRM is not something that sales teams often embrace, but in this blog post, we’ll take a look at the six most common myths:
+Now, there are many excuses of why CRM is not something that sales teams often embrace, but as Brandon Lipman recently said on Twitter, “Good sales people love their CRM“.

 1. Paper is just simpler